boyanfan/dream-engine/docs/Copyable.md

 # Copyable
-The [Copyable](Copyable.md) interface defines a standard interface for creating deep or customized copies of engine objects.
+The standard interface for creating deep or customized copies of engine objects.
+It allows runtime-polymorphic cloning without knowing the exact type.

 ```c++
 class Copyable;